syntithenai/sprint/README.txt

 TODO
 - REST API
+- tabs for backlog/active - drag onto tab to move to TODO list
+- label length limit for sprint item description with mouseover
 - Edit group title, goal text by double clicking
 	- Tickboxes in goal list to hide all group items
 	- Cross to remove group from sprint.